tomas-862/misc/HARVARD_CS50_2024/README.md

 ## Repository Contents

-This repository includes the following directories and file types:
+This repository includes the following file types:

 - **Python (`.py`)**:
   Contains scripts and assignments completed in Python.